CarVac/filmulator-gui/README.md

 # Status

-If told to make a version number for it right now, I'd put it as 0.6 Alpha.
+If told to make a version number for it right now, I'd put it as 0.6.3.

 Currently, the photo editor is mostly complete, although noise reduction and sharpening are currently missing.
 Both the Import and Organize tabs need some UI massaging, as does the queue.
 Finally, the Output tab hasn't even been started yet.